 The Navigator solution has three 'modes':

-- Accessibility Mode enables low vision and/or blind customers to enter their PIN securely and independently by utilising sound to aid orientation and to provide step-by-step instructions to the user.
+• Accessibility Mode enables low vision and/or blind customers to enter their PIN securely and independently by utilising sound to aid orientation and to provide step-by-step instructions to the user.

-- Assistance Mode supports people with low vision by allowing magnification, colour contrast and audio feedback.
+• Assistance Mode supports people with low vision by allowing magnification, colour contrast and audio feedback.

-- Training this option allows merchants or customers to partake in a training exercise where they can become familiar with PIN entry mechanisms, etc.
+• Training this option allows merchants or customers to partake in a training exercise where they can become familiar with PIN entry mechanisms, etc.

 Is it secure?

-The goal for Navigator was to design a solution that ensure consumers can access a seamless, secure and inclusive payment experience.
+The goal for Navigator was to design a solution that ensures consumers can access a seamless, secure and inclusive payment experience.
 Navigator was designed and built in collaboration with the Royal National Institute of Blind People (RNIB), a United Kingdom-based charity.
-Consulting with the end user for the solution ensured that Verifone developers came to truly understand the pain points and challenges that vision-impaired and blind consumers experience when making payment.
+Consulting with the end user for the solution ensured that Verifone developers came to understand the pain points and challenges that vision-impaired and blind consumers experience when making payments.
 Navigator was designed to balance usability with security, delivering high accuracy and consumer satisfaction, while maintaining PCI PIN Transaction Security.

 Sources

-- 'Blindness and Low Vision in New Zealand – Latest statistics'.
+1. 'Blindness and Low Vision in New Zealand – Latest statistics'.
 Blind Low Vision NZ.
-Accessed 1 July 2020.
+Accessed 1 July 2020